rnvannatta/vanity-scheme/README.md

 It would be a mistake to use this compiler in its current state, but you can have fun looking at the code!

 It is an implementation of the 'Cheney on the MTA' concept for a compiler.
 So it compiles to continuation passing style, and is a compacting generational garbage collected language.
 But importantly, it compiles to C code, so it's very amenable to mixing C with it.
-However, I wouldn't recommend doing that now as I need to do a pass on the language's ABI.
 The main reason I started this is a burning desire for parallelism (which I haven't implemented yet).

+It is capable of producing executables which run on Linux and Windows, using GCC and MinGW.
+The compiler itself only runs on Linux.

-The compiler is free software under GPL v3.0, and the runtime is free software under LGPL v3.0.
+The compiler is free software under GPL v2.0, and the runtime is free software under LGPL v3.1.
 So, just as with gcc, you may use the compiler to build and link nonfree software if you do not statically link the runtime library.

 ## Install Instructions

-At the moment, x64 Linux is a requirement, as there are multiple nonportable bits of runtime, and a bit of assembly as well.
-I'm not sure if I can say this compiler works on machines other than my own.
-I did successfully run the full bootstrap procedure on a laptop.
+At the moment, x64 Linux is a requirement.

 Dependencies:
+* gcc
+* mingw-w64
 * gnumake
 * rsync
-* gcc
 * flex
 * bison